Do you want to:

 Lenses used in the corneal reshaping therapy period must be returned when the change to the new fitting lenses is made.

-In the event of a lost lens the cornea will tend to return to its original shape.
+In the event of a lost lens the cornea will tend to return to its original shape and prescription.
 In this situation we may be able to loan a lens.
-Once successful long term retainer wear is reached you are strongly advised to obtain a spare pair of retainer lenses.
+Once successful, long term retainer wear is reached you are strongly advised to obtain a spare pair of retainer lenses.

 Fees & Charges

-The preliminary examination charge is that set by Medicare.
-You will be able to claim some of this back.
+These charges are for standard Orthokeratology lens (myopia, up to -6.00) The preliminary examination charge is our standard consultation charge of $110.
+Part of this can be claimed back from medicare.
 There is also a $50 charge for corneal topography, a technology that allows us to map the shape of the cornea.
 This is very important because, in OrthoK, we change the shape of the cornea.

 In the event of unsuccessful therapy or if you decide to withdraw from treatment within the first three months, the subsequent monthly payments are not made and the lenses will need to be returned.
 There will be a refund of 50% of the lens cost.

 As with any contact lens wear it is vital to ensure the health and integrity of the cornea at all stages.
 Over the first year many visits are involved.
 After the initial therapy an examination twice a year is considered essential to ensure ongoing safety of the eyes and good vision.
-These visits will be charged at the scheduled Medicare rate.
+These visits will all attract a medicare rebate.